alpdesigns/solovan/buildguide/rev_a/buildguide.md

 1. Check all parts are included in the box.
 2. Check with [Remap](https://remap-keys.app) that all keys are working.

+### About LEDs

+Solovan has three LEDs which illuminates white when layer 1, 2 and 3 is active respectively.
+Modification to the firmware is required to change this behaviour.
+See [README](../../README.md) for the link to the firmware source code.

+(LED flashes red when connected to USB.)

 ## Required Parts Not Included in the Kit

 ### Parts